Affiliate platforms: questions to ask before you migrate (SaaS)

 A practical checklist for migrating affiliate platforms in SaaS: what to export, how to compare ledgers, how to handle refunds and clawbacks, and the safest cutover plan.

-If you don’t publish trademark rules, you’ll still end up making trademark decisions — you’ll just make them one angry email at a time.
+If you do not publish trademark rules for affiliates, you will still end up making trademark decisions, just one angry email at a time.

-This page gives you a plain-English trademark policy for affiliates (copy/paste), plus examples and a simple enforcement workflow that doesn’t require a legal team.
+This page gives you a plain-English trademark bidding policy for affiliate programs you can copy/paste, plus examples and a simple enforcement workflow that does not require a legal team.

 In affiliate programs, ‘trademark use’ usually means an affiliate using your brand name (or close variants) in ways that can confuse customers — most commonly in paid ads, domains, social handles, and landing pages.